Brockville: Brockville boating

-Brockville's boating resources include a Municipal Harbour and public marina, a Yacht Club and several commercial marinas.
-Upstream is the Brockville-owned Islands group, which contain some city island parks, as well as an island park belonging to the Thousand Islands National Park system.
+Brockville's boating resources include a Municipal Harbour and public marina, a Yacht Club, and several commercial marinas.
+Upstream is the Brockville-owned Islands group, which contains some city island parks, as well as an island park belonging to the Thousand Islands National Park system.

 Brockville is at the downstream end of the Thousand Islands region, which extends to Kingston, Ontario (at the mouth of the Saint Lawrence River at Lake Ontario), 80 km away.

-The next closest commercial boating facilities are each about a half-day boat-trip away (at displacement speeds), downstream at Prescott, Ontario and upstream at Rockport, Ontario.
+The next nearest commercial boating facilities are located downstream at Prescott, Ontario and upstream at Rockport, Ontario, each roughly half a day's boat trip away at displacement speeds.

 Culture

 The city has several music, art and dance organizations, such as the Brockville Artists Studio Association, the Brockville Community Choir, the Brockville Concert Association, the Brockville Musicians' Association, the Brockville Operatic Society, the Brockville Theatre Guild, the Uppity Improv Society the City of Brockville Pipes & Drums, and the Thousand Islanders Chorus.

 The Brockville Concert Band arises from a long tradition of community and military bands in Brockville.
 Civic bands provided entertainment at public venues such as community picnics and outdoor skating rinks.
 The Brockville Rifles Reserve Band entertained "on the green" in the 1930s and 40s.

 Military band members returning from the Second World War formed the Brockville Civic Band.
 Re-organized as the Brockville Concert Band in 1974, it inherited a musical tradition (and sheet music) from civic and military bands dating back to the turn of the 20th century.
 The Brockville Concert Band used to play a series of summer concerts every second Tuesday in Hardy Park in Brockville within view of the Saint Lawrence River.
 The band also plays for various civic functions and entertains at charitable fundraising events.
-The band's musical director and conductor is now co-conducted by Judy Quick and Christopher Coyea.
+The band's musical director and conductor are now co-conducted by Judy Quick and Christopher Coyea.

-St. Lawrence College in Brockville is home to the Music Theatre - Performance Program which trains students to enter the professional world of musical theatre.
+St. Lawrence College in Brockville is home to the Music Theatre - Performance Program, which trains students to enter the professional world of musical theatre.
 SLC Stage produces three professional-quality musicals each season at the Brockville Arts Centre.
 The Brockville Arts Centre is a 700-seat theatre venue with a full season of entertainment offerings.